🐕🦺 How Do I Get My Dog to Stop Pulling on Lead?

 (A kind, science-backed approach that really works)

-If you’ve ever come home from a walk feeling like your shoulder might pop out of its socket, you’re not the only one!
-Believe me, I’ve been there!
-Lead pulling is one of the most common frustrations dog owners face, and it can turn what should be a peaceful stroll into a daily battle of wills.
+If you’ve ever come home from a walk feeling like your shoulder might pop out of its socket, you won't be surprised to discover that lead pulling is one of the most common frustrations dog owners face, and it can turn what should be a peaceful stroll into a daily tug-of-war.

-You just need to understand what’s driving the pulling and teach your dog a calmer way to walk alongside you.
+Once you understand what’s driving the behaviour and teach your dog a calmer way to move alongside you, everything changes.

-I’ve even got a short demo video showing exactly how I teach this using my Proximity Zone method, and you might be surprised to find that loose-lead walking starts even before you pop the lead on!
+It shows exactly how I teach loose-lead walking, and you might be surprised to find that it starts before you even clip the lead on!

 Dogs don’t pull because they’re naughty or trying to be “in charge.”
 They pull because walking on a lead doesn’t come naturally.